Sign in to access your Salford customer account, or see our other accounts.

 Background to the policy statement

-The policy statement has been prepared under Section 5 of the Licensing Act 2003 and in accordance with the guidance issued by the Secretary of State for Culture, Media and Sport in July 2004 ('the guidance').
+The policy statement has been prepared under Section 5 of the Licensing Act 2003 and in accordance with the statutory guidance issued by the Home Office, Revised guidance issued under section 182 of the Licensing Act 2003 (February 2025).
 The licensing authority is, therefore, bound by the act, the guidance and any regulations made under the act.

 The policy provides guidance to applicants, objectors and interested residents and businesses and the approach the licensing authority will take towards licensing.
 It has been the subject of consultation with local bodies, organisations and residents.
 A list of the statutory consultees is provided with the policy statement.